Theory of planned behavior: Extension of self-efficacy

 Along with attitudes and subjective norms (which make up TRA), TPB adds the concept of perceived behavioral control, which grew out of self-efficacy theory (SET).
-The construct of self-efficacy was proposed by Bandura in 1977, in connection to social cognitive theory.
-Self-efficacy refers to a person's expectation or confidence that he or she can master a behavior or accomplish a goal; an individual has different levels of self-efficacy depending upon the behavior or goal in question.
+Bandura proposed self-efficacy construct in 1977, in connection to social cognitive theory.
+Self-efficacy refers to a person's expectation or confidence that he or she can master a behavior or accomplish a goal; an individual has different levels of self-efficacy depending on the behavior or intent.
 Bandura distinguished two distinct types of goal-related expectations: self-efficacy and outcome expectancy.
 He defined self-efficacy as the conviction that one can successfully execute the behavior required to produce the outcome in question.
 Outcome expectancy refers to a person's estimation that a given behavior will lead to certain outcomes.
 Bandura advanced the view that self-efficacy is the most important precondition for behavioral change, since it is key to the initiation of coping behavior.